jdluu/TruthSeeker/README.md

 ## Acknowledgments

 - Brave Search API for web search capabilities
-- GLHF.chat for providing the Mistral model access
+- GLHF.chat for providing the Llama model access
 - Streamlit for the web interface framework
 - logfire for comprehensive logging